-You can connect wired headphones to the headphone jack on the computer.
+You can connect wired headphones to the headphone jack on your computer.

-To connect wireless headphones or speakers to your computer, follow the device manufacturer's instructions.
+To connect wireless headphones to your computer, follow the device manufacturer's instructions.

 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, see the Regulatory, Safety and Environmental Notices.